Smart Home Maintenance Tips & Expert Advice

 Store outdoor furniture

-Protect outdoor living items from frost by storing them before the initial wintry conditions arrive.
+Protect outdoor living items from frost by storing them before the first frost arrives.

 Clean the chimney and fireplace

-To reduce the fire dangers created by dirty chimneys, it is recommended that you clean the fireplace before starting the season’s first heating fire.
+To reduce fire hazards caused by dirty chimneys, it is recommended that you clean the fireplace before starting the season’s first heating fire.

 Service your heating system